Hit a button ...

 I finally gained possession of my second van, although it is still not registered for New Zealand roads.
 I found that on arrival the speedo was dead.
 After several months I guessed that someone had put extra fluid into the gearbox.
 Hopefully it was transmission fluid, not engine oil!
 This had led to both the speedo sensor and the manual override hold in low gears not operating, and also the gear change would mostly be very harsh.
 To attempt to fix the problems, I drained the fluid down to near the top indicator, and tried driving it for short distances a few times during the year, with varying results.
 I made a note to drain the gearbox still further and hope that would fix the problems.
 After that, I will need to fix some light rust, and get it certified then finally registered for New Zealand roads.

-I visited Auckland around Christmas, and again in January, with a view to re-locating there, returning a couple of times to Hukerenui, the last time in February to help get over 1000 bales of hay off the paddocks and into the hay barn.
+I visited Auckland during Christmas 2022, and again in January 2023, with a view to re-locating there, returning a couple of times to Hukerenui, the last time in February to help get over 1000 bales of hay off the paddocks and into the hay barn.

-As of February, the Mazda van's gearbox seems to have fully come back to life.
-The gear changes are smooth, and the speedo is working again.
-It appears that since the top of the gearbox has been dry for many months, the speedo and other sensors have dried out.
-They would be near the top of the gearbox.
+During February, the Mazda van's gearbox came back to life.
+The gear changes were smooth, and the speedo worked again.
+It appears that since the oil had drained away from the top of the gearbox over many months, the speedo and other sensors dried out.

 I joined the Bucklands Beach Yacht Club for the end of the 2022/23 season, mainly to make use of their excellent faciities and do a bit of racing during autumn of 2023.